zm1990s/dify-docs/en/guides/application-orchestrate/conversation-application.md

 #### Step 2: Compose the Application

 After the application is successfully created, it will automatically redirect to the application overview page.
-Click on the left-hand menu: “**Prompt Eng.**” to compose the application.
+Click on the bottom menu: “**Prompt Eng.**” to compose the application.

 <figure><img src="/en/.gitbook/assets/guides/application_orchestrate/conversation-application/image (10) (1).png" alt=""><figcaption></figcaption></figure>